mdref/mdref-raphf/raphf.md

     # pecl install raphf

 > ***NOTE:***
-  Please note, that v1.x of ext-raphf works for PHP-5 and v2.x/master works for PHP-7 only.
+  Please note, that v1.x of ext-raphf works for PHP-5 and v2.x/master works for PHP-7 and greater only.

 ### PHARext